Abarim Publications' online Biblical Greek Dictionary

 - Together with the familiar noun φιλος (philos), love, beloved or friend of: the adjective φιλαργυρος (philarguros), meaning money-loving (Luke 16:14 and 2 Timothy 3:2 only).
 As we describe above, this word doesn't merely describe affection for money, but rather a sense of economy derived from monetary reimbursements rather than neighborly love and generosity.
 From this adjective come:

-- Together with the common particle of negation α (a), meaning not: the adjective αφιλαργυρος (aphilarguros), meaning not money-loving (1 Timothy 3:3 and Hebrews 13:5 only).
+- Together with the aforementioned particle of negation α (a), meaning not: the adjective αφιλαργυρος (aphilarguros), meaning not money-loving (1 Timothy 3:3 and Hebrews 13:5 only).

 - The noun φιλαργυρια (philarguria), meaning money-love.
 This difficult word occurs only in the familiar statement that money-love is the root of all evil (1 Timothy 6:10).
 This is often explained to be about the love for money, but an obsession with money isn't more or less detrimental than any obsession with anything at all.
 Instead, this word speaks of the most fundamental principle that governs, motivates and supports human interactions.
 In an economy based on αγαπη (agape), people will contribute their resources to open source projects without considering some linear or direct reward, but instead benefit from living in a vibrant and wealthy economy (the biosphere is such an economy).
 In an economy based on φιλαργυρια (philarguria), people only act when they can charge a direct benefactor of that action, or only part with goods when they get a monetary equivalent in return for them.
 That kind of economy inevitably spawns all manner of slavery and oppression, and is ultimately as unstable as a clay statue left out in the weather.
 Modern humanity has barely survived its recent descent into hyper-capitalization (in which everything has a price and nothing moves without the right amount of money going in the opposite direction) but has now definitely punctured the ice and is gasping for breath through the open-source model and an growing range of ways to collaborate and contribute and be supported and tipped voluntarily by consumers (readers, users, viewers like you).
 Now with the rise of blockchain technology, the future seems brighter than ever.